Perfect for 2 or 30, tuck lemon, herbs, garlic, capers, and spices around this easy baked lemon chicken.

 - The dark meat legs and thighs are more forgiving than leaner chicken breasts which dry out if overcooked.

 - Baked Lemon Chicken is a one-pan meal.
 For the reunion I used disposable aluminum pans for easier cleanup.

-Other serving ideas are carrots, green beans, broccoli, or this one-pot Tomato and Spinach Pasta.
+Other serving ideas are carrots, green beans, broccoli, or this one-pot Tomato and Spinach Pasta served at room temperature.